 State troopers are urging citizens to get rid of prescription drugs that may be lingering in their cabinets.

-Maryland State Police barracks across the state, including the Bel Air Barrack at 1401 Belair Road, will be recognizing National Prescription Drug Take Back Day on Saturday, April 27, from 10 a.m. to 2 p.m., as part of the state’s efforts to reduce opioid abuse.
+Maryland State Police barracks across the state, including the Westminster Barrack at 1100 Baltimore Boulevard, will be recognizing National Prescription Drug Take Back Day on Saturday, April 27, from 10 a.m. to 2 p.m.

-The majority of abused prescription drugs were obtained from family and friends, according to the DEA.
+According to the DEA, the majority of abused prescription drugs were obtained from family and friends.
 About 6 million Americans misused controlled prescription drugs, according to the 2017 National Survey on Drug Use and Health.

 The Maryland State Police is a partner in the Opioid Operational Command Center, which “facilitates collaboration between state and local public health, human services, education, and public safety entities to combat the heroin and opioid crisis and its deadly impact on Maryland communities.”